LunarDevX/fnote/README.md

 ## Features
 - Simple to use
 - Add note
-  - ad title, tag and note
+  - Insert title, tag and note
   - Date and Id are generated automatically
 - Edit Note
   - Edit title, tag and note